 Becoming a Dog Foster Carer means you are providing invaluable support in caring for lost, abandoned and unwanted animals by preparing them for their new homes.

 Fostering dogs also gives Battersea a valuable opportunity to see how our dogs behave in a domestic environment so we can find them the right new homes.

 What type of dogs will I foster?

-Most dogs tend to require a foster home for either medical or stress reasons.
+Most dogs require a foster home for behavioural or stress reasons.
+Many are not coping in the kennels or are displaying unwanted behaviours.
+They may be shut down or nervous.
 We will always ensure the dog is suitable for you and will discuss all the details of the dog with you first so you are fully informed.

 What do I need to do as a Dog Foster Carer?

 - Care for all the dog's needs – feeding, walking, grooming, training, socialising

 - Be willing to follow our guidance and regulations on training and handling